 Set up Depreciation for Assets in QuickBooks Online

-Before we go into the process of “setting up depreciation in QuickBooks“, it is better to understand its meaning.
+Before we go into the process of set up depreciation for assets in QuickBooks Online, it is better to understand its meaning.
 Depreciation is the process of allocating the cost of the physical assets over its expected useful life, it depicts the status of the usage of the asset at any point in time.

 After you have set up fixed assets in QuickBooks, you may want to record and set up their depreciation as well.
 As QuickBooks does not record or track the depreciation on fixed assets automatically, you will have to do it manually through journal entries.
 Depreciation calculation is a little complex process; therefore, it is recommended that you work with your accountant for calculation and tracking purposes.

-How to Set up the Depreciation on Fixed Assets in QuickBooks
+How to Set up Depreciation for Assets in QuickBooks Online

-There are two aspects to setting up the depreciation on fixed assets in QuickBooks.
+There are two aspects to set up depreciation for assets in QuickBooks Online.
 First, you need to set up a depreciation account and then you will have to record the depreciation.
 For setting up the depreciation account you need to follow the below steps.

-How to Record the Periodical Depreciation Amount in QuickBooks?
+How to Record the Periodical Depreciation Amount in QuickBooks Online?

 Now after you have set up the depreciation account in QuickBooks, the next step is to record the periodical depreciation amount.
-For recording the depreciation, you need to follow the below steps:
+To record the depreciation, you need to follow the below steps:

 • First of all, click on +New (plus icon), after that click on Journal entry.